pierogis/pierogis/README.md

 ### seasoning

-There is also a concept of seasonings
+There is also a concept of seasonings.
+They can be used to apply something like masks to other ingredients that affect the pixels they act on.

 ## extending